devtin/PLS/README.md

 # Sender Information

-To modify sender information, modify files `./PLS/emails-from.json` (customer will receive surveys from this person) and  `./PLS/emails-to.json` (person who will receive the survey's answers).
+To modify sender information, access files `./PLS/emails-from.json` (customer will receive surveys from this person) and  `./PLS/emails-to.json` (person who will receive the survey's answers).

 # Template Modification